Rosa Badia: Recognition

 European Conference on Parallel Processing given to researchers with outstanding contributions to the topic.
 Also in 2019, the Generalitat de Catalunya gave her their DonaTIC prize in the academic/researcher category, recognizing the achievements of women in STEM in Catalonia.

 She won the HPDC Achievement Award for 2021 at the ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC '21), "for her innovations in parallel task-based programming models, workflow applications and systems, and leadership in the high performance computing research community".
+Also in 2021, she was elected an ACM Distinguished Member.